helenuria/go-crawler/README.md

 The URL needs to begin with `https://`.
 The keyword is optional and is searched for.
 If found, the crawl stops and highlights the page's URL node.
 Be sure to pick a Crawl Method and Depth Limit or else the crawl graph will be empty!
+The Breadth-first limit is limited to 1 or 2 because higher values are likely to crash the server.
+The Depth-first limit is not limited but be aware that higher values may crash the server.
 Click Submit to show the crawl graph.
 ![Homepage with form filled](img/home-form-filled.PNG)